arundevma/ICHAlertView/README.md

 ICHAlertView -  Alert view with Block
 ============

-This is a simple alert view subclass with completion block.
+This is a simple UIAlertView subclass with completion block.
 It is very simple to understand and use.

 Usage
 =====